aaronottinger/aaronottinger.github.io/classes/digitalidentites/dice4010syllabus2020.md

 ## Aknowledgements

->I would like to thank Paul Barrett for recommending "I May Destroy You" and Elena Chernock for our endless conversations about identity, race, and politics, online and offline.
+>First and foremost, I would like to thank our library liaison, Reilly Curran, for her hard work, time, and assistance in procuring many of the resources for this class.
+I would like to thank Paul Barrett for recommending "I May Destroy You."
+Last, I thank Elena Chernock for our endless conversations about identity, race, and politics, online and offline.

 ## Course Outcomes